stenhaug/dssg_stanford/README.md

 We have organized the materials for the summer on the group [GitLab](https://code.stanford.edu/dssg_stanford) and [Google Drive](https://drive.google.com/drive/u/3/folders/174A-mKJi0dqYN8NNDzNI1OE90bSEE4Ig).
 GitLab contains code and the course site.
 We are using Google Drive primarily for Documentation and organizing shared files (e.g. powerpoints).

+Go to this [page](overview.md) for schedules and links to the training materials.

 The structure of the `dssg_stanford` GitLab repository is as follows:
 ```
  |---- README.md            <--- main page
+ |---- overview.md          <--- schedule of trainings and talks
  |---- resources/           <--- helpful resources
          |---- tech_setup/  <--- for setting up GitLab, etc
          |---- reference/   <--- reference materials for EDA, workflow, git, etc
- |---- daily_material/      <--- what we did each day, organized by week (updated at the end of the day)
+ |---- w1_w2/               <--- what we did each day for 1st 2wks (updated at the end of the day)
  |---- labs/                <--- individual learning activities
 ```

-Other code is located in project-specific repositorities on GitLab (for the platelet project, this is `platelet_processing`).
-We will create other repositories with this soon.
+Other code is located in project-specific repositorities on GitLab (for the platelet project, this is `platelet_processing`, `va_dream_team` for the VA team).
-Documentation for the platelet project will all be on the google drive [here](https://drive.google.com/drive/u/3/folders/1n8nHCkGfctX7iPJfWo1N06dgoRBcnBtI).

 #### Tips
 **Make sure you are up-to-date!** In your repository - `git pull origin master` to update!